XamarinUniversity/build2018-labs/lab2/README.md

 ### Change the default model to CircleMessage

 The wizard created a default data object (**TodoItem**) and controller (**TodoItemController**) to manage a table.
-You can either create a new controller + data item, or rename this one since we aren't going to use it.
-We'll choose the latter in this walk-through.
+You can either create a new controller + data item, or rename this one since you aren't going to use it.
+The instructions will use the latter approach, but either will work.

 1. Expand the **DataObjects** folder in the project.